sbreatnach/distrod/README.md

 # TODO

-* Set file manager default open (xdg?) and other default links
 * Dynamic monitor and resolution detection
 * Configure fstab based on partitions specified
 * Use systemd for daemons to enable automatic restarting on crashes